zakgof/java-native-benchmark/README.md

 ```

 JNA looks expectedly slow (x5 slower that JNI).
-It may look strange that Bridj build on top of JNI could outperform JNI, but remember that the benchmark involves not only calling a native method but also allocating a struct and extracting the result from a field, we'll see the native-call-only results below.
+It may look strange that Bridj built on top of JNI slightly outperforms JNI, but remember that the benchmark involves not only calling a native method but also allocating a struct and extracting the result from a field, we'll see the native-call-only results below.

 JNI tests show similar results (within error range) with custom and stock wrapper.
 It is still much slower than pure Java.
 Note that the fastest API was `java.util.Date` (with a deprecated but still working `Date.getSeconds`).
 The JDK8's `LocalDateTime` is ~2.4 times faster than Calendar API, but yet a little slower than the old-style `j.u.Date`.